Mind The Touchpoints – Travelling With The User – Part VI

 You repeat all the steps on your digital devices as mentioned above, and then you go to IKEA.
 You search for the touchpad and try to locate the items, or you simply bring on your phone’s screen up to the app and check the map.
 But before that, you go to the IKEA restaurant, of course.

-In many cases, the digital and analogue touchpoints mix and match.
+In many cases, the digital and analog touchpoints mix and match.
 Especially in the case where the client is a brick and mortar business.

 This post is part of a talk I gave at Bulgarian Web Summit on “Travelling With The User”.
 You can find the slides here.